 They have much more than this, but this small bit was copied directly from their website:

 A balanced diet with plenty of fruits, vegetables, animal protein with a fat - carbohydrate - protein ratio of 30% - 50% - 20% unless specific problems such as diabetes, kidney disease etc dictate otherwise. ·

 Pack your diet with antioxidants

 Anti-oxidants protect against free radical (produced in all of us due to body's metabolic processes) injury.
-Apart from protecting the liver and helping in its recovery if damaged, they have been shown to inhibit cancer cells, fight the ageing process and protect
+Apart from protecting the liver and helping in its recovery if damaged, they have been shown to inhibit cancer cells, fight the ageing process and protect the sight.

 Antioxidants are abundant in fruits and vegetables, as well as other foods including nuts, grains and some meats, poultry and fish.
 Below are some of the anti-oxidants and their best food sources.

 Found in many foods that are orange in color, including sweet potatoes, carrots, apricots, pumpkin, and mangos.
 Some green leafy vegetables such as spinach and kale are also rich in beta-carotene.

 A potent antioxidant found in tomatoes, watermelon, guava, papaya, apricots, oranges